 Wuksachi Village and Lodge is located on a hillside just south of the Giant Forest area of Sequoia National Park.
 It’s a quick shuttle ride to the General Sherman Tree, the largest tree by volume on the planet.
 Rooms are attractively furnished and provide heat and ceiling fans.
 The dining room has a large stone fireplace and a wall of windows providing excellent vistas.
 Summer season is booking up fast, but rooms are still available, particularly in August.

-10. The Majestic Yosemite Hotel – Yosemite National Park, CA
+10. The Ahwahnee Hotel – Yosemite National Park, CA

 Iconic Yosemite attracts millions of visitors annually.
 It’s a place to admire earthly bounty, whether you’re hiking a trail or viewing El Capitan.
 From adventurous rock climbers to limited mobility visitors enjoying nature’s eye candy from the tram, there are a multitude of experiences.

-The dignified Majestic Yosemite Hotel was designed to highlight its natural surroundings, including Yosemite Falls and Glacier Point.
+The dignified Ahwahnee Hotel (formerly the Majestic Yosemite Hotel), was designed to highlight its natural surroundings, including Yosemite Falls and Glacier Point.
 The Great Lounge, with its high-beamed ceiling, stained-glass windows and massive stone fireplaces, is the hotel’s focal point.
 Rooms, suites and quiet cottages are loaded with creature comforts.
 The dining room serves three meals daily and a popular Sunday brunch.
 Summer is the high season so expect a big crowd.
-There’s still availability in August.
+There’s still availability in July and August.

 11. Jackson Lake Lodge – Grand Teton National Park, WY